American Tower Is Priced For Perfection

 Sources: FAST Graphs and AMT Investor Presentation.

-Other REITs mentioned: (CCI), (SBAC), (CORR), (UNIT), (LAMR), and (OUT).
+Other REITs mentioned: CCI, SBAC, CORR, UNIT, LAMR, and OUT.

 Disclosure: I am/we are long APTS, ARI, BRX, BXMT, CCI, CCP, CHCT, CLDT, CONE, CORR, CUBE, DLR, DOC, EXR, FPI, GMRE, GPT, HASI, HTA, IRM, JCAP, KIM, LADR, LTC, LXP, O, OHI, PEB, PK, QTS, ROIC, SKT, SNR, SPG, STAG, STOR, STWD, TCO, UBA, UNIT, VER, VTR, WPC.

-Note: Update: Landmark Infrastructure May Soon Get The Shelf Space It Deserves.